Maryland Felony Crimes by Class and Sentences

 • First-degree murder: life in prison or life without the possibility of parole.

-• Second-degree rape by an adult with a victim younger than 13: mandatory minimum 15 years, up to life in prison.
+• Second-degree rape by an adult with a victim younger than 13: mandatory minimum of 15 years and up to life in prison.

-• Drug trafficking: mandatory minimum five years in prison (no maximum), plus a fine of up to $100,000.
+• Drug trafficking: mandatory minimum of 5 years in prison (no maximum), plus a fine of up to $100,000.

-• Theft of property worth at least $1,500 but less than $25,000: up to five years and/or a fine of up to $5,000, plus an order to restore the property to the owner or pay for its value.
+• Theft of property worth at least $1,500 but less than $25,000: up to 5 years' incarceration and a fine of up to $5,000, plus an order to restore the property to the owner or pay for its value.

 Getting Legal Help